top of page

 It can be really tough for friends and family to know the right things to say, and to know how best to provide support.
 Although there is no right way to help, I'm a firm believer in the concept that 'it's always a good time for good surprises' - particularly at a time like this when someone has experienced a lot of bad news.

-I have been really moved by the loving support of my family, friends, and colleagues, at this difficult time, and I have deeply appreciated all the beautiful messages, flowers, and gifts I've received, as they have been a source of joy in the midst of my challenges.
+I have been really moved by the loving support of my family, friends, and colleagues, and Elliot's family, friends and colleagues, at this difficult time.
+I have deeply appreciated all the beautiful messages, calls, flowers, gifts, and visits, I've received, as they have been a source of joy in the midst of my challenges. 💖

 Compounding Grief